qwbarch/mirage/package/mirage-cw/README.md

 ## Acknowledgements

 - [RugbugRedfern](https://rugbug.net) - Mirage is heavily inspired by their Lethal Company mod, [Skinwalkers](https://thunderstore.io/c/lethal-company/p/RugbugRedfern/Skinwalkers/), and relies on [MyceliumNetworking](https://thunderstore.io/c/content-warning/p/RugbugRedfern/MyceliumNetworking/).
+- [Zaggy1024](https://github.com/Zaggy1024) - For pointing me towards setting up a debug build of the game, which is required for me to be able to run a performance profiler.

 ## Changelog